stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 The *preStartAction* and *postStartAction* container specific actions should be moved to the container itself to make the template generic.
 A data node */post-start-action* in manifest file is used to generate a *postStartAction* function.

+Some Docker containers have a warpper around docker_image_clt.j2 under /usr/local/bin/.
+In that script all dependent services are managed with regard to warm reboot.
+For all SONiC packages such a script should also be auto-generated from a *service-mgmt.sh.j2* template according to manifest.

 Every service that the starting service requires should be started as well and stopped when a service is stopped but only if a service is doing a cold start.
 This means when a new package is installed it might affect the other scripts.